Features

 Situational example.
 You once combined git grep short flags (-lin) and got

 silently wrong results.
-That failure distilled into the safe-git-grep playbook; now
+That failure distilled into a provenance: failure

-github-issue-research strategy; next time a tool misbehaves, the recall hook reminds
+block; next time a tool misbehaves, the recall hook reminds you (advisory-only) to

 Graduation — the lifecycle that promotes patterns into skills

 Purpose.
-Playbooks and strategies are a staging pool, not a permanent home.
+Lessons are a staging pool, not a permanent home.
+A pattern that

-A pattern that keeps proving itself (high seen) or outgrows what a skill body may
+keeps proving itself (high seen) or outgrows what a skill body may even be (bytes

-even be (bytes over the skill budget) is overdue to become a curated, human-reviewed
+over the skill budget) is overdue to become a curated, human-reviewed skill.
+Without

-skill.
-Without a trigger, entries accrete forever.
-That is exactly how the
+a trigger, entries accrete forever.
+That is exactly how the security-review lesson

-(deterministic, no LLM) over the overlay’s strategies/ and playbooks/.
-Any entry
+(deterministic, no LLM) over the overlay’s memory/lessons/ (its candidate kind is

-method into a skills/np-* skill and flip the source’s status: graduated.
+np-core-contribute: distill the method into a skills/np-* skill and flip the

 tests/skills/test_graduation_detect.py.
 Toggle params: skills.graduate_seen,

 skills.graduate_kb.
-Surfaced on the dashboard: 75-skill-maintain.sh also writes
+Surfaced on the dashboard: np_skill_maintain.py also writes

 a committed, content-routed graduation-candidates.json; build.py load_graduation()